Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Human Chair

 We all know irrational or childish fears.
-When we were young, we were all afraid of the monsters under our bed, of the doctor, strange neighbors, or even shadows.
+When we were young, we were afraid of the monsters under the bed, the doctor, strange neighbors, or even shadows.

-As adults, we understand that those are nothing but irrational fears.
-There’s no boogeyman, and there are no monsters out to get us.
+As adults, we understand those are nothing more than irrational fears.
+There is no boogeyman, and there are no monsters out to get us.

-Junji Ito’s work, however, often features exactly these fears.
-This often gives them an uncanny feeling because we recognize those scenarios.
-We too were afraid to visit the doctor, and we too were afraid of the monsters under the bed and even know we have our own eccentricities and phobias.
-And Junji Ito explores and exploits them.
-He takes the most irrational and silly fears, gives them life and as a result his stories so much more terrifying.
+Ito’s work, however, often features exactly these fears.
+That recognition gives his stories an uncanny feeling, because we have seen these scenarios before.
+We too were afraid to visit the doctor, and we too were afraid of the monsters under the bed, and even now we carry our own eccentricities and phobias.
+Ito explores and exploits them.
+He takes the most irrational, even silly fears, gives them life, and as a result his stories become much more terrifying.

 Body Horror